redhat-developer/vscode-yaml/README.md

     *   `editor.quickSuggestions`

 ##### Associating a schema to a glob pattern via yaml.schemas:
 yaml.schemas applies a schema to a file.
 In other words, the schema (placed on the left) is applied to the glob pattern on the right.
 Your schema can be local or online.
-Your schema must be an relative path but not an absolute path.
+Your schema must be a relative path and not an absolute path.

 When associating a schema it should follow the format below
 ```